Courses for Non-Music Majors

 MUS-P 120 (3 cr. hybrid course: 1 hr/wk online, and 2 hrs lab):

-This course is taught in a classroom/piano laboratory environment, and assumes that students are familiar with most of the material covered in P110 and can play simple pieces competently using both hands.
+This course is taught with a lecture component online, and with twice-weekly laboratory sessions in a classroom/piano laboratory environment, and assumes that students are familiar with most of the material covered in P110 and can play simple pieces competently using both hands.
 The student achieving a passing grade in this course will be able to:

 - perform works involving leaps, and changes in hand position.